• Skip to main content

 Luxury Brands

-Think iconic properties and “special occasion” stays—flagship city hotels, marquee resorts, and premium service standards.
-Many of these hotels are best booked with a Accor Preferred Rate rather than a corporate rate due to the great benefits that program provides.
+Think iconic properties and “special occasion” stays — flagship city hotels, marquee resorts, and premium service standards.
+Many of these hotels are best booked with an Accor Preferred Rate rather than a corporate rate because of the added benefits that program provides.

 • Raffles